theQRL/documentation/docs/Tutorials/Node/walletd-api-linux-guide.md

-Using the QRL walletD API in a linux command line is simple with the [gRPCurl](https://github.com/fullstorydev/grpcurl) tools.
+Using the QRL walletD API in a Linux command line is simple with the [gRPCurl](https://github.com/fullstorydev/grpcurl) tools.

-This guide will go over setting up and using the gRPCurl tools in a linux system to interact with the [QRL walletD API](/api/wallet-api.
+This guide will go over setting up and using the gRPCurl tools in a Linux system to interact with the [QRL walletD API](/api/wallet-api.

 :::info
 This guide was written with using Ubuntu, however most OS's should work.